CariblaGIT/InkMasters/README.md

 </a>
 </div>

+## Installation

+1. Clone repo
+2. Install dependencies:
+    ```bash
+    npm install
+    ```
+3. Create a Docker container using a MySQL image with the data you want to use
+4. Create a .env file with your data from the docker you are using
+5. Initialize database with the migrations (if you dont do the previous .env creation, will be used not real data):
+    ```bash
+    npm run run-migrations
+    ```
+6. Initialize API:
+    ```bash
+    npm run dev
+    ```
+7. Use the endpoints on Postman or other applications with the respective elements to get all data

 ## API

 The API makes a relation between the user and the database that is created for the tattoo company InkMasters.
 The database that is used to achieve this is represented as the following tables: